jbampton/tooling-docs/README.md

 ## How to contribute changes

 - You may commit corrections to obvious typos directly.
+- You may create and edit new pages you are working on individually.
 - For additional pages and edits, please create a branch and submit a PR.

 ## Apache Trusted Release Platform